Variational Robust Kalman Filters: A Unified Framework: Preliminaries

 \subsection{Problem Statement}

 We consider the following linear system:

 where $A \in \mathbb{R}^{n\times n}$ and $C \in \mathbb{R}^{m \times n}$ are state transfer and observation matrices.
-The process noise $w_k$ and measurement noise $v_k$ are uncorrelated zero-mean random noises with positive-definite covariances $Q_k$ and $R_k$.
+The process noise $w_k$ and measurement noise $v_k$ are uncorrelated zero-mean random noises.
 The initial state $x_0$ is zero-mean Gaussian with known covariance matrix $P_0$, and is independent of $w_k$ and $v_k$ for all $k>0$.
-Distinct from the constant $Q_k$ and $R_k$ in standard KF, we consider that the noise covariance may be time-varying and occasionally contaminated by outliers, i.e.,
+We consider that the noise covariance may be time-varying and occasionally contaminated by outliers, i.e.,